 We would know that on February 7th, 2014, the Hillsborough County School District issued tickets to the Florida State Fair, as they do every year.
 On this day, every year, the school invites the students for the festivities at the Fairgrounds to ride ferris wheels, fill up on cotton candy and make everlasting memories.
-Andrew Joseph III was not included on the invite list because of his attendance at a private Catholic school, however, he was so popular among his friend group, he scored a ticket anyway.
 Surely, Deanna and Andrew Jr. thought this had to be the event of the season for the young people.
 Everyone was talking about it.
 The schoolboard had invited all the children to come out and spend the day.
 They hadn't seen or heard anyone in the neighborhood caution them away from going, in fact, everyone was going.
 It must be important, they thought, if the schools were closed for the day!

 Besides, Hillsborough County, Florida was so safe and unassuming.
 So charming even.